 - You sometimes enter to the boss room from the top (Bomban stage, Dr Willy stage 2) or from the bottom (Elecman stage).
 In all other Megaman games, you always enter from the left.

 - When approaching boss rooms, instead of having one gate that opens and one gate that close, there is one double-gate that opens and it doesn't close after you enter.

 - You have enemies between the last gate and the boss.
-This allow the possibility to loose life before actually beginning the battle, and add some challenge.
+This allows for the possibility to lose health before actually beginning the battle, and it increases the challenge.

-- When entering in boss room, first the music start and the bosses lifebar show up, then the gate closes.
+- When entering in boss room, first the music starts and the bosses lifebar show up, then the gate closes.

 - When the boss is defeated, it doesn't make the same noise as if Megaman is defeated.